-- Complying fully with all Greek and EU environmental protection legislative requirements. - · Operating the refinery facilities within the framework of approved environmental terms. - Distributing products that comply with the European guality and environmental protection norms, by taking steps to upgrade production facilities accordingly. - Planning and implementing investment projects with due
+• Complying fully with all Greek and EU environmental protection legislative requirements.

+- Operating the refinery facilities in accordance with approved environmental conditions. - Distributing products that comply with the European quality and environmental protection norms, by taking steps to

-- regard for the need to minimise environmental impacts. - Applying Best Available Techniques to the greatest possible extent. - Monitoring and continually minimising the emissions of greenhouse gases, as well as those of other pollutants, and of solid and liquid waste, as far as technically and economically possible. - Monitoring and, as far as possible, minimising, the consumption of energy. - Pre-empting risks of environmental pollution, reducing the probability of environmental accidents, and preparing, implementing and testing the appropriate emergency response procedures. - Training of, and awareness-raising among, all our personnel and contractors' employees who work on our premises, on the implementation of our environmental protection policy. - Evaluating our environmental performance and continuously improving our Environmental Management System. - Developing communication and dialogue with all stakeholders, especially with local communities in areas around the company's facilities.
+- upgrade production facilities accordingly. - Planning and implementing projects with minimised environmental impacts. - Implementing Best Available Techniques. - Monitoring and continually minimising the emissions of greenhouse gases, as well as those of other gas pollutants, and reducing solid and liquid waste as far as technically and economically feasible. - Monitoring and, as far as possible, minimising, the consumption of energy. - Pre-empting risks of environmental pollution, reducing the probability of environmental accidents, and preparing, implementing and testing the appropriate emergency intervention procedures. - Training of, and awareness-raising among, all our personnel and contractors' employees who work on our premises, on the implementation of our environmental protection policy. - Evaluating our environmental performance and continuously improving our Environmental Management System. - Developing communication and dialogue with all stakeholders, especially with local communities in areas around the company's facilities.

-The company's Environmental Management System was first ISO-certified in 2000, according to ISO 14000:1996.
-In allowance trading within the Community.
-2004, it was certified compliant with the updated version ISO 14000:2004, in 2007, it was re-certified compliant with the The environmental terms require the operation of an integrated new version ISO 14001:2004, while in 2008 the certification monitoring and control system, aiming at the prevention and expanded to include the production, trade and delivery of fuels, avoidance of air and surface or underground water pollution, biofuels, lubricants, waxes, asphalt and special petroleum or the contamination of soil, and ensuring the most effective products.
-In 2014, the Bureau Veritas re-certified our System as means are adopted to deal with all environmental protection compliant with ISO 14001:2004.
-The Environmental Management aspects of the refinery's operations.
-System is part of the Integrated Management System, which is ISO 9001:2008 certified for quality.
-Therefore, the various In 2015, as part of efforts to secure the ongoing evolution and internal operations and procedures of the Environmental improvement of the Environmental Management System, Management System are themselves subject to the strict five communication procedures and two operating processes documentation imposed by the standard. were reviewed.
+The company's Environmental Management System was first ISO-certified in 2000, according to ISO I400I:1996.
+This was followed by re-certifications and in 2008, certification was expanded to include the production, trade and delivery of fuels, biofuels, basic lubricants, paraffins, asphalt, sulphur and special petroleum products.
+The Environmental Management System is part of the Integrated Management System, which is ISO 900I:2008 certified for quality.
+Therefore, the various internal operations and procedures of the Environmental Management System are themselves subject to the strict documentation imposed by the standard.

-Our commitment to publish our environmental performance figures and the impact of the operations at our facilities, as A key element in our environmental policy is to comply fully explicitly set out in our Policy on the Environment, led to our with the environmental terms laid down by the competent voluntary adoption and implementation of the Community authorities, and to operate within the framework of current Eco-Management and Audit Scheme EMAS III, provided for Greek and European environmental legislation. by European Regulation 1221:2009.
+Our commitment to publish our environmental performance figures and the impact of the operations at our facilities, as explicitly set out in our Policy on the Environment, led to the voluntary adoption and implementation of the Community Eco-Management and Audit Scheme EMAS III, provided for by European Regulation 1221:2009.

-This system allows us to ensure that we are implementing the suitable procedures to identify material environmental impacts of our activities, and that we are drawing up strategies and implementing programmes to limit such impacts as far as possible.
+The environmental management system ensures the implementation of suitable procedures to identify and evaluate material environmental impacts of our activities, and forms the basis for drawing up strategies and implementing technically feasible and financially viable programs to protect the environment.
 Additionally, within the framework of EMAS, the company is committed to publishing, on an annual basis, information about its environmental performance in the form of an Environmental Statement, as required by its membership to the Eco-Management and Audit Scheme System, an arrangement that has to be endorsed annually by decision of the Ministry of the Environment, Energy and Climate Change.
+In 2016, MOTOR

-In 2015, MOTOR OIL issued its BV certified Environmental Statement 2014, its ninth such annual report.
+OIL issued its BV certified Environmental Statement 2015, its tenth such annual report.

-It should be noted that, in the oil refining sector, the triple combination of certified compliance with ISO 14001:2004 and EMAS, in respect of environmental performance, and ISO 9001:2008 in respect of quality management, is particularly significant and provides advantages at many levels.
+It should be noted that, in the oil refining sector, the triple combination of certified compliance with ISO I400I:2004 and EMAS, in respect of environmental performance, and ISO 900I:2008 in respect of quality management, is particularly significant and provides advantages at many levels.
 Such a multiple certification is unusual among European refineries with such high complexity as MOTOR OIL's.